 Professor Laura Parry has three decades of experience in higher education, as a researcher, research leader and award-winning educator, and is internationally renowned for her expertise and ground-breaking research in reproductive and vascular biology.
 In September 2020, she was appointed interim Executive Dean of Sciences at the University of Adelaide, after a 10-month appointment as Head of School, Biological Sciences.
 Furthermore, she is a champion of the greater participation of women in STEM (Science, Technology, Engineering, and Mathematics).

-Professor Til Wykes: a talk about gender equality and mental health
+Professor Til Wykes: gender equality and mental health

 Dr Marguerite Evans-Galea AM: mentorship, sponsorship and allyship

-Dr Marguerite Evans-Galea AM is a scientist, executive and entrepreneur.
+Dr Marguerite Evans-Galea AM is a scientist and entrepreneur.
 She is Executive Director of the Industry Mentoring Network in STEM (IMNIS) with the Australian Academy of Technology and Engineering (ATSE), and co-founder and CEO of Women in STEMM Australia.
 In this conversation, she talks about finding a mentor, knowing your career 'why' and believing in yourself during uncertain times.
 Read the transcript

 Dr Ngaree Blow: the visibility of First Nations women

-Prof Julie Bines: the importance of good mentorship for women academics
+Professor Julie Bines: the importance of mentoring for women academics

 A/Prof Susan Hurley: a career in STEMM, culminating in a novel